Satyam0775/TASKfynd-ai-intern-assignment/README.md

-# Fynd AI Intern – Take Home Assessment
  ## Task 1: Rating Prediction via Prompt Engineering

 ## Overview
 This repository contains the solution for Task 1 of the Fynd AI Intern Take Home Assessment.
 The task focuses on using prompt engineering techniques to classify Yelp reviews into star ratings (1–5) using a Large Language Model (LLM), without training any machine learning model.